meacreatio/6306_CaseStudy2/README.md

 #### Daughters -> Number of daughters

 <br>
 ## Survey Questions relating to procrastination.
-Variables prefixed with "Bd" denoate a negative chararacteristic.
-Variables prefixed with "Gd" denoate a positive chararacteristic.
+Variables prefixed with Bd denoate a negative chararacteristic.
+Variables prefixed with Gd denoate a positive chararacteristic.

 ### Decisional Procrastination Scale:
 #### BdWstTime -> "1.
 I waste a lot of time on trivial matters before getting to the final decisions"
 #### BdDelayAct ->  "2.
 Even after I make a decision I delay acting upon it"